Thursday, August 13, 2009

 .

-I would live in an exorbitantly priced closet with a view of the Sienne, eat fresh nutella crepes for breakfast, lunch and dinner, and stroll around listening to the Amelie soundtrack on my 'pod as though I were starring in my own petite scene.
-I'd probably try to find an old, bitter, but quirky and ultimately lovable, artichoke vendor like the one in the movie, but I wouldn’t be able to converse with him (or anyone) without sounding awkward.
-That’s fine though because Paris would be lovely for exploring life as a hermit.
+I would live in an exorbitantly-priced closet with a view of the Sienne; eat fresh nutella crepes for breakfast, lunch, and dinner; and stroll around listening to the Amelie soundtrack on my 'pod as though I were starring in my own petite scene.
+I'd probably try to find an old, bitter, but quirky and ultimately lovable, artichoke vendor like the one in the movie; but I wouldn’t be able to converse with him (or anyone) without sounding awkward.
+That’s fine though, because Paris would be lovely for exploring life as a hermit.

 Friday, May 30, 2008